bespoyasov/refactor-like-a-superhero/manuscript-en/16-declarative-style.md

 ## Configurability

-In the previous example, we extracted the “algorithm parameters” in a separate object.
-We motivated this by the fact that code and its settings change at different rates, so it's better to keep them separate.
+We extracted the “algorithm parameters” in a separate object in the previous example.
+We motivated this because code and its settings change at different rates, so keeping them separate is better.

 In fact, this is one of the well-known rules that 12-Factor Apps recommend.[^twelvefactors] This rule can be described as: